BTI-US/Lotso-Twitter-Auth/README.md

     F-->>U: Display action result (Success or Error)
 ```

+#### Steps for Twitter OAuth (Frontend)

+1. **User Action**: The user clicks 'Log in with Twitter' on the frontend.
+2. **OAuth Start**: The frontend opens a new tab redirecting the user to the backend `/start-auth` endpoint with the callback URL.
+3. **OAuth Token Request**: The backend requests an OAuth token from Twitter.
+4. **Twitter Response**: Twitter returns an OAuth token to the backend.
+5. **User Redirect to Twitter**: The backend redirects the user to the Twitter authentication URL in the newly opened tab.
+6. **User Authorizes**: The user logs into Twitter and authorizes the application.
+7. **Callback to Backend**: Twitter redirects the user back to the specified callback URL on the backend, providing an OAuth verifier.
+8. **Access Token Request**: The backend requests an access token from Twitter using the verifier.
+9. **Twitter Provides Tokens**: Twitter sends the access token and secret back to the backend.
+10. **Token Passing**: The backend passes the tokens to the frontend via `postMessage`, and the popup window is closed.
+11. **Token Storage**: The frontend securely stores the tokens in session storage.
+12. **User Actions**: The user performs actions such as 'Retweet', 'Like', or 'Share' via the frontend interface.
+13. **Action Requests**: The frontend sends requests to the backend to perform the selected actions using the stored access tokens.
+14. **Twitter Action Execution**: The backend makes API calls to Twitter to execute the actions (retweet, like, share).
+15. **Display Results**: The frontend displays the results of the actions to the user (success or failure).

 ### Airdrop Sequence Diagram

 #### Parent User: (This user claims the airdrop and shares the promotion code)

+- **User (U)**: The end-user interacting with the frontend.
+- **Frontend (F)**: The user interface that interacts with the user and the backend.
+- **Backend (B)**: The server-side component that handles user eligibility, airdrop claims, and promotion code generation.
+- **Airdrop Server (S)**: The server that manages airdrop rewards and logging.
+- **Blockchain (BC)**: The blockchain network that processes airdrop transactions.
+- **Twitter Server (T)**: The server that checks user Twitter interactions.

 ```mermaid
 sequenceDiagram